Best Voice AI Models in May 2026: STT, TTS, and Voice Agent Stack

 How Future AGI fits

 Voice agents fail in production for the same reasons text agents fail.
 Hallucinations, retry loops, accent edge cases, off-policy responses, prompt injection through transcript contamination.
-Future AGI’s reliability stack covers voice agents the same way it covers text agents:
+Future AGI ships the eval, simulate, and observability layer voice teams pair with their voice framework of choice:

-- Simulation framework generates voice scenarios (accents, background noise, interruptions, ambiguous prompts) before you ship.
+- Simulate generates voice scenarios (accents, background noise, interruptions, ambiguous prompts) before you ship.
+Includes

-- Error feed clusters live failures so you see “47 instances of accent-X failing on intent-Y” instead of 47 unrelated tickets.
+- Error Feeds cluster live failures so you see “instances of accent-X failing on intent-Y” instead of dozens of unrelated tickets.

-- Optimizer auto-rewrites prompts and policies and re-validates against the regression set.
+- Optimize auto-rewrites prompts and policies and re-validates against the regression set.

 Sources